labgem/microscope-user-doc/docs/content/compgenomics/virulence.rst

 -------------------------------------------------------

-You can access your virulence predictions results according to the taxonomy of your strain (minimal identity threshold = 30 %)
+You can access your virulence predictions according to the taxonomy of your strain (minimal identity threshold = 30 %)

 .. image:: img/filtrevirulence.PNG